okta/samples-js-react/custom-login/README.md

   oktaSample: {
     widget: {
       /**
-       * Note: even when using the Sign-In Widget for an ODIC flow,
+       * Note: even when using the Sign-In Widget for an OIDC flow,
        * it must be configured with the base URL for your Okta Org.
        */
       baseUrl: 'https://{yourOktaDomain}.com',